 Have an exit plan

 Those who have never gone to rehabs in AZ or struggled with substance abuse themselves may have a hard time understanding the depth of your problems or your reasoning for making such a big change in your life.
 They may already know you’ve spent time at a drug or alcohol rehab center or they may be oblivious as to why you aren’t drinking.
 Either way, they could pepper you with questions or do their best to get you to join them in having “just one.”
 Even if everyone in attendance is perfectly understanding, being around a group of people enjoying their alcohol may be extremely difficult for you.

 That’s why it’s important to have an exit plan that you can quickly put into place if you become uncomfortable or feel overwhelmed with a desire to drink or use drugs.
 Keep money and/or your keys in your pocket at all times and be ready to leave at a moment’s notice.
 Say your goodbyes quickly and leave without trying to test your resolve.

-Although you may have spent time at addiction treatment centers and committed yourself to sobriety, you're not necessarily immune from temptation.
+Although you may have spent time at inpatient rehab and committed yourself to sobriety, you’re not necessarily immune from temptation.
 But by following these tips, you may still be able to enjoy being around friends and family without sacrificing your sobriety.